hansbuehler/cdxbasics/README.md

 ## config

 Tooling for setting up program-wide configuration.
 Aimed at machine learning programs to ensure consistency of code accross experimentation.

     from cdxbasics.config import Config
     config = Config()

-Key features
+**Key features**
 <ul>
 <li>Detect misspelled parameters by checking that all parameters of a config have been read.
 <li>Provide summary of all values read, including summary help for what they were for.
 <li>Nicer synthax than dictionary notation.
+<li>Simple validation to ensure values are within a given range or from a list of options.
 </ul>

 #### Creating configs